chalet-org/chalet/README.md

 ### MacOS

 1. Install Xcode or Command Line Tools
-2. Install Homebrew
-3. Install CMake (via Homebrew is easiest)
+2. Install CMake (via Homebrew is easiest)
-4. Run `bash ./build_all.sh` from the project root
+3. Run `bash ./build_all.sh` from the project root

 ---
 ### Linux